Johnny Young: Pop singer

+At the age of 14, Young was lead vocalist for 18 months of a group called the Nomads (later known as the Strangers—not the Melbourne group called the Strangers), which consisted of Young, John Eddy (guitar), Warwick Findlay (drums), Don Prior (bass guitar) and Tony Summers (guitar).

-At eighteen-years-old, Young was host of TVW-7 Perth television pop music show Club Seventeen in early 1965.
+At 18 years old, Young was host of TVW-7 Perth television pop music show Club Seventeen in early 1965.
 As Johnny Young & the Strangers he released two singles, "Club Seventeen"/"Oh Johnny, No" and "No Other Love"/"Heigh Ho", both on the 7-Teen label.
 Young then signed with Clarion Records, a Perth-based label run by Martin Clarke.
 In an interview Clarke said "We just got together and he said he wanted to make a national hit and branch out, he was very ambitious."
 Clarke, armed with his recordings of Young, went to Sydney and secured a deal with Festival Records to have the Clarion label manufactured and distributed throughout Australia.

-The following year, 1966, he formed Johnny Young & Kompany, As lead vocalist he was backed by Eddy (guitar), Findlay (drums), Summers (guitar) and Jim Griffiths (bass).
-After performing as supporting act to the Easybeats in early 1966, Young recorded "Step Back", which was co-written by the Easybeats' members Stevie Wright and George Young (no relation).
-The single was released in May 1966 as a double-A-side with his cover version of "Cara-Lyn", originally by the Strangeloves.
+The following year, 1966, he formed Johnny Young & Kompany as lead vocalist.
+He was backed by Eddy (guitar), Findlay (drums), Summers (guitar) and Jim Griffiths (bass).
+After performing as the supporting act to the Easybeats in early 1966, Young recorded the song "Step Back", co-written by Stevie Wright and George Young (no relation), members of the Easybeats.
+The single was released in May 1966 as a double A-side with his cover version of "Cara-Lyn", originally by the Strangeloves.
 The release peaked at number one on the Go-Set National Top 40 in November.
 It was one of the biggest-selling Australian singles of the 1960s, behind Normie Rowe's "Que Sera Sera"/"Shakin' All Over".
 In October, his EP Let It Be Me went to number four on Go-Set National Top 40.